 - You’ll join an active community at one of the top political universities in the UK (Which?
 University 2017).
 You’ll be able to get involved in campaigns, debates, activities and societies and meet other people as passionate about the subject as you.

 At Level 4 students take the following compulsory modules:

 Political Theory and Ideologies

 UK and European Comparative Governance and Politics

-Students also take either: Introduction to Political Economy and Introduction to Economic Policy or Introductory Economics.
+Students also take either: Introduction to Political Economy and Introduction to Economic Policy or Foundations of Economics.

-At Level 5 students study either: Political Economy or International Trade and International Monetary Economics.
-Their remaining 90 credits are made up from the list of options available in the Department.
+At Level 5 students study either: Political Economy or Topics in International Economics and International Political Economy 1.
+Their remaining 90 credits are made up from the list of options currently available in the Department.

 Please note that due to staff research commitments not all of these modules may be available every year.